StevenShi-23/CS5228-Data-Mining/dataset/README.md

 > `tenure_remains`: number of years left in the tenure (contains very large number and 0)
 > `tenure_years`: number of years in the tenure.
 If not avaialble, set to 99.
 Only has two buckets (99, 999)
 > Also, ziji removed `lat, lng, index, bedrooms, tenure`, and renamed `bedrooms_1` to `bedrooms`

+5. `test_ziji_mar27.csv`: raw test.csv converted using the same method as training set